Sampling distribution for single-regression Granger causality estimators: State-space solution for the reduced VAR model parameters

 where

-$\sA$ is the $pn \times pn$ state transition matrix [the companion matrix \eqref{eq:compA} for the VAR($p$) \eqref{eq:varp}], $K$ the $pn \times n$ Kalman gain matrix, and $C$ the $n \times pn$ observation matrix.
-As before, we use notation $x$ for the indices $1,\ldots,n_x$, $y$ for the indices $n_x+1,\ldots,n$ and (after the the Matlab\!\! \textsuperscript{\textregistered} convention) a colon to donate ``all indices''.
+$\sA$ is the $pn \times pn$ state transition matrix [the companion matrix \eqref{eq:compA} for the VAR($p$) \eqref{eq:varp}], $K$ the $pn \times n$ Kalman gain matrix, and $A$ the $n \times pn$ observation matrix.
+As before, we use subscript $x$ for the indices $1,\ldots,n_x$, $y$ for the indices $n_x+1,\ldots,n$, and we use an asterisk to donate ``all indices''.
 The subprocess $\bX_t$ then satisfies the state-space model

-with $C^\rrop = C_{x:}$.
 This state-space model is no longer in innovations form; we can, however \cite[see][]{Barnett:ssgc:2015} derive an innovations-form state-space model for $\bX_t$ by solving the discrete-time algebraic Riccati equation (DARE)